microsoft/vstest-docs/RFCs/0019-Disable-Appdomain-While-Running-Tests.md

 1. Change in test platform to merge the app.config for a test assembly when ```<DisableAppDomain>``` is set.
 This is to ensure test's app.config is honoured while running tests

-2. Make sure when ```<DisableAppDomain>``` is set, test platform should make ```<MaxCpuCount>``` count to 1 (or use MaxCpuCount specified by the user if there).
-This is to ensure each test source have isolation
+2. Make sure when ```<DisableAppDomain>``` is set, test platform should make ```<MaxCpuCount>``` to 1 (or use MaxCpuCount specified by the user if there).
+This is to ensure each test source have isolation.
+In case MaxCPUCount is set to 1 there will be one test host process created for each source dll.

-3. Test Platform in above case creates a default appdomain.
-Make a change in test platform to not Unload the domain.
-This to ensure we dont hit issues related to unload